Tuesday, March 17, 2026

-This unlimited tasting event in Long Beach will feature over 30 expressions of tequila and mezcal
+This tasting event in Long Beach will feature over 20 expressions of tequila and mezcal

 Share

-As we push toward celebrating Long Beach Food Scene: Last Call—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight everything from our most stellar cocktail programs at restaurants to to the very events occurring (like this feature on an unlimited tasting event at Panxa Cocina in Belmont Heights)… All in order to lift a glass to a social and economic driver that rarely receives the love its deserves: our bar industry.
+As we continue celebrating Long Beach Last Call—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight events like this feature on an unlimited tasting event at Panxa Cocina in Belmont Heights… All in order to lift a glass to a social and economic driver that rarely receives the love its deserves: our bar industry.
 For more information on Long Beach Last Call, tap here.

 We’ve long known Panxa is home to the city’s largest collection of agave spirits.
-And even more, the New Mexico-inspired concept—birthed by Chef Arthur Gonzalez and now headed by his wife, Vanessa Auclair, following his tragic death—is also home to some of the city’s best events.
+And even more, the New Mexico-inspired concept—birthed by Chef Arthur Gonzalez and now headed by an independent team following his tragic death—is also home to some of the city’s best events.
 Their annual hatch chile roasting celebration has become a Long Beach tradition, while they have also invited customers into the space for sports games, election debates, and more.

-Now officially a Last Call tradition, “A Taste of Mexico” is one of those events and returns this year.
+Now officially a Last Call tradition, “A Taste of Mexico” is one of those events and returns this year on Monday, Mar.
+9.

 Here are the brands pouring: